Emerson, a Republican, was the representative for Missouri’s 8th congressional district from 1997 to 2013.

-Each dot in the chart below was a member of the House of Representatives in 2013.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Emerson is shown as a purple triangle. (analysis methodology)
+Emerson is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Emerson was the primary sponsor of 6 bills that were enacted:

 - H.R.
 2434 (112th): Financial Services and General Government Appropriations Act, 2012

 - H.R.
 342 (110th): To designate the United States courthouse located at 555 Independence Street in Cape Girardeau, Missouri, as the “Rush Hudson Limbaugh, Sr. United States Courthouse”.